catfacedck/Dragonflybsd-host-running-nvmm/README.md

 This will provide a boot menu.
 Boot from the cdrom.
 Follow the directions to install on the disk (dfly.qcow2).
 One you have installed on disk, reboot from the newly installed image.

-10) Configure dhcp networking on the virtual machine quest.
+10) Configure dhcp networking on the guest virtual machine.
 ```
 dhclient vtnet0
 ```